Print Options

 Typically Offered: FALL/SPR

-NRSG 316 EVIDENCE-BASED PRACTICE AND LEADERSHIP IN NURSING 3 Credit Hours
+NRSG 320 NURSE IN PROFESSIONAL PRACTICE II: EVIDENCE-BASED PRACTICE AND LEADERSHIP IN NURSING 2 Credit Hours

-This course is the first in a sequence of courses devoted to baccalaureate level professional nursing concepts.
+This course is devoted to baccalaureate level professional nursing concepts.
 Students will focus on the practical skills required to identify and appraise best evidence to support nursing practice.
 Roles of the professional nurse will be explored, including the attributes of leadership and the assimilation of professional values.
-Attention will be given to the professional issues of collaboration and teamwork, evidence-based practice, legal issues, ethics, safety, risk reduction, quality improvement and organizational systems in providing patient-centered care.
+This course addresses the professional issues of evidence-based practice, collaboration and teamwork, ethics, safety, risk reduction, law and regulation, and organizational systems in providing patient-centered care.
 The appropriate use of technology and informatics to leverage change in nursing care and continuous quality improvement and to assist in decision making will be integrated throughout the course.
-3 classroom credits
+2 didactic credits

 Prerequisite: Statistics

-NRSG 317 PHARMACOLOGY FOR HEALTHCARE PROFESSIONALS I 2 Credit Hours
+NRSG 325 POPULATION-CENTERED CARE I 2 Credit Hours

 NRSG 331 PATHOPHYSIOLOGIC ALTERATIONS IN HEALTH II 2 Credit Hours